stormchaserroleplaying/stormchaserRPG/Talents/Species/Dragonkin/index.md

 #### **Cost:** 20 Character Points<br>**Prerequisite:** Chromatic Dragonkin Phenotype and 3rd level spells or a d6 martial die
 Using 2 actions, you can channel your draconic energy to protect yourself.
 For 1 minute, you become immune to the damage type associated with your dragonkin phenotype.
 Once you use this trait, you can't do so again until you finish a long rest.

-## Draconic Flight
+## Draconic Form

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisite:** Dragonkin and 4th level spells or a d6 martial die
 You can use 2 actions to take the form of a medium-sized dragon of your phenotype.
 This effect is similar to *Polymorph*, but you retain your own stamina, ability scores, defences, etc. The transformation lasts for 1 minute.
-For the duration, you gain a bite attack that deals 1d6 piercing damage, a claw attack that deals 1d4 slashing damage and a flying speed equal to your walking speed that allows you to hover.
+For the duration, you gain a bite attack that deals 1dM piercing damage, a claw attack that deals 1dM slashing damage and a flying speed equal to your walking speed that allows you to hover.
 Any armour and other equipment that you are wearing is absorbed by the transformation and your DR changes to 5.
 Once you use this talent, you can't do so again until you finish a long rest.

 ## Earth Dragon